SChandarana/Devops-Course-Starter/README.md

 $ cp .env.template .env  # (first time only)
 ```

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
-There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.
+You will need to populate the `TRELLO_SECRET_KEY`, `TRELLO_SECRET_TOKEN` and `TRELLO_BOARD_ID` in this `.env` file with your own values, obtained from the next step.

+## Trello

+To use this app, a Trello account is required.
+This can be made for free on the [Trello Website](https://trello.com/).
+And then follow [these instructions](https://trello.com/app-key/) for obtaining an API key and token for the `.env` file.

+You will also need to create a board with 2 columns, one named `To Do` and the other named `Done`.
+Use this board as the `TRELLO_BOARD_ID` in the `.env` file.

 ## Running the App